 To run this type of ad structure, you need to create an Engagement campaign.

 What you do now is create 3-10 ad sets in that PPE campaign.
 But if your budget is tight, keep it lower, around 3-5 ad-sets.

 If you set your budget at $5 per day, you’ll likely get around 1000 impressions on each ad set.
 Now it’s time to analyze your ad sets.

 First, look to see if there are many link clicks and how much your CPC (Cost per Link Click) is.

 Then look if you have some Add To Cart, Purchases, and so on.
 This is a great indicator of if the audience of that ad-set is loving your product or not because these people are usually only liking, commenting, and visiting your store.

 They usually do not go through the whole checkout process.
 That’s why your CPM is so cheap (Cost per 1000 Impressions).

 Also, don’t forget to look at the comments that you got.
 Look at how positive they are.
 Do you have comments like: “I need this (Tagged Person)!”
 Or more like: “Why would anyone need this?”

-The more positive the comments are, the larger market potential the product has.
+The more positive the comments are, the larger the market potential the product has.

-Using E-mail or social media platforms to test your dropshipping products could tell you which product has a larger potential market and is worth devoting your time and money to market it.
+Using E-mail or social media platforms to test your dropshipping products could tell you which product has a larger potential market and is worth devoting your time and money to market.